Please Note: The plan shown below is only available to residents of NY. Click here if you are a resident of any other state.

 New York Residents: The licensed producer represents the insurer for purposes of the sale.
 Compensation paid to the producer may depend on the policy selected, or the producer’s expenses, volume of business, or profitability.
 The purchaser may request and obtain information about the producer’s compensation, except as otherwise provided by law.

-Insurance benefits are underwritten by Jefferson Insurance Company (NY, Administrative Office: Richmond, VA), rated "A+" (Superior) by A.M.
-Best Co., under Jefferson Form No. 101-C series or 101-P series.
-Plan(s) may not be available in all jurisdictions.
-Allianz Global Assistance and Allianz Travel Insurance are marks of AGA Service Company or its affiliates.
-AGA Service Company is the licensed producer and administrator of this plan and an affiliate of Jefferson Insurance Company.
+Insurance benefits underwritten by Jefferson Insurance Company (NY, Administrative Office: 9950 Mayland Drive, Richmond, VA 23233), rated “A+” (Superior) by A.M.
+Best Co., under Jefferson Form No. 101 series.
+Plans only available to U.S. residents and may not be available in all jurisdictions.
+Allianz Global Assistance and Allianz Travel Insurance are marks of AGA Service Company dba Allianz Global Assistance or its affiliates.
+Allianz Travel Insurance products are distributed by Allianz Global Assistance, the licensed producer and administrator of these plans and an affiliate of Jefferson Insurance Company.
 The insured shall not receive any special benefit or advantage due to the affiliation between AGA Service Company and Jefferson Insurance Company.
-Non-insurance benefits/products are provided and serviced by AGA Service Company.
-Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or email@example.com.
+Any Non-Insurance Assistance services purchased are provided through AGA Service Company.
+Except as expressly provided under your plan, you are responsible for charges you incur from third parties.
+Contact AGA Service Company at 800-284-8300 or 9950 Mayland Drive, Richmond, VA 23233 or firstname.lastname@example.org.

 Alabama, Maryland, New Mexico, Ohio: Any person who knowingly or with intent to defraud an insurer presents a false or fraudulent claim for payment of a loss or knowingly includes false information in an application for insurance, is guilty of a crime and may be subject to criminal penalties and fines.